undp/carbon-registry/modules/Integration with Climate Action Data Trust/README.md

 # Module: Climate Action Data Trust Integration
-Integration Capability of the UNDP National Carbon Registry with the Climate Action Data Trust (CADTrust)
+Integration of the UNDP National Carbon Registry with the Climate Action Data Trust (CADTrust)

 ## <b>Instructions</b>
 - Synchronization of data was completed using the CADTrust REST API, as outlined in the documentation available at https://github.com/Chia-Network/cadt/blob/main/docs/cadt_rpc_api.md.